|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 package lettuce (or spinach, or salad greens.
-See notes below)
+1 package lettuce, or spinach, or salad greens

 Gather the ingredients.

 Wash greens thoroughly.
-Set aside in a colander to drain, then pat dry with toweling; put them in a serving bowl.
+Set aside in a colander to drain, then pat dry with dry dish towel or paper towels; put them in a serving bowl.

 Put the sliced onion and bacon drippings in a small skillet.
 Place the skillet over medium heat and cook the onion until it is softened.